janpetzold/prince2-foundation-summary/README.md

 - may overlap each other and span a Management Stage Boundary

 #### Event- and Time-driven Controls ####
-- event-driven controls take place when something happens (events)
+- event-driven controls take place when something happens (e.g. Exception Report)
-- time-driven controls take place at pre-defined intervals (e.g. send Highlight Report every two weeks)
+- time-driven controls take place at pre-defined intervals (e.g. Highlight Report every two weeks)

 #### Progress Reports ####
-- Checkpoint Reports: TM reports to PM, progress compared to agreed team plan, status of Work Package
+- Checkpoint Reports: TM reports to PM, progress compared to agreed team plan, status of WP, frequency is defined in the WP
 - Highlight Report: PM reports status of stage compared to Stage Plan (not much detail, 1-2 pages)
 - End Stage Report: PM creates at end of stage, PB decides whether to authorize, modify scope or stop the project
 - End Project Report:  PM creates during Closing process and PB authorizes closure, provides overview what went well and what not, review of benefits

 Relevant documents for PM:

-- PM checks progress via Checkpoint Reports (from TM) and Quality Register (maybe also Lessons Log from previous projects)
+- PM checks progress via Checkpoint Reports (from TM) and
+- Quality Register (maybe also Lessons Log from previous projects)
 - PM keeps track of progress via Daily Log, Issue Register, Product Status Account, Quality Register and Risk Register

 ## Processes ##